opstrace/opstrace/test/test-remote/README.md

 ## Notes

 * Each test must be written so that it can be run arbitrarily often against the same cluster and still succeed.
-  That usually means that metrics or logs injected into the opstrace cluster must have unique properties.
+  That usually means that metrics or logs injected into the Opstrace cluster must have unique properties.

 * Mocha test (suite) teardown is as of now not always reliably executed.
   A SIGINT-aborted test runner might leave resources behind such as running child processes.